Computer Station Nation is reader-supported.

 Symptoms: how to know if you have a double-click problem

-The most common cause is mechanical switch wear.
-Gaming mice use small mechanical switches (typically Omron or similar brand) for the main left and right click.
-These switches have a small spring and contact mechanism that registers clicks.
-Over time, the metal contacts wear and develop small burrs that cause the switch to “bounce” — registering a second contact event immediately after the first.
-The mouse firmware sees this as two separate clicks.
+The most common culprit is mechanical switch wear.
+Gaming mice use small mechanical switches — usually Omron or similar — for the main clicks.
+Inside each switch is a tiny spring and contact mechanism.
+Over time, the metal contacts wear down and develop small burrs.
+This causes the switch to “bounce,” registering a second contact event immediately after the first.
+Your mouse firmware sees it as two separate clicks.
+One physical click, two registered inputs.
+Annoying.

-Optical switches (used in Razer DeathAdder V3 and other modern mice) do not have this failure mode.
-They use a light beam interruption rather than physical contacts and do not degrade in the same way.
-Most double-click issues affect mice with older Omron mechanical switches.
+Optical switches (used in things like the Razer DeathAdder V3) don’t have this problem.
+They use a light beam instead of physical contacts and don’t degrade the same way.
+If you’re dealing with double-click issues, it’s almost certainly a mouse with older Omron mechanical switches.

 Diagnosis: confirm the double-click issue

-Also check Windows double-click speed: Settings > Accessibility > Mouse pointer and touch > Adjust the double-click speed.
-Try setting it to slow.
-If double-click issues disappear at the slowest setting, this confirms switch bounce is the cause (the slower speed window allows the bounce to settle before the second click registers as a double-click).
+Also try this: go to Settings > Accessibility > Mouse pointer and touch > Adjust the double-click speed, and drag it all the way to slow.
+If the double-clicking stops or gets much less frequent at the slowest setting, that confirms switch bounce — the wider time window lets the bounce settle before it registers as a second intentional click.

 Fix option 1: adjust the double-click speed (workaround)